ACT exam online

 How does it work to take the ACT test online?

-Your student is used to paper tests (booklet, pencil, eraser, scantron form).
-However, students have become more and more comfortable with testing online, and SAT is going so far as to switch to completely digital in the coming years.
-When your student uses the online version of the ACT, they will sit at a computer (mouse, keyboard) and can have the following items on hand: their approved calculator, scratch paper (supplied) and a pencil/eraser.
+When your student uses the online version of the ACT, they will sit at a computer (mouse, keyboard) and can have the following physical items on hand: their approved calculator, scratch paper (supplied) and a pencil/eraser.

-What should parents do?
+What should you do?

 Parents, take some time to read this for more details about how it works.
 Once a student navigates the practice test in the new format, he/she will feel so much more confident for what is ahead on their testing day.